Why Income tax department send notices Under Section 142(1) ?

 Important 5 points on 142(i) notice

-5. Providing response in terminology required as per income tax act enables quick closure of the case and helps assessing officer to understand the case better.
+5. Providing a response in the legal terminology is required as per the income tax act enables quick closure of the case and helps the the officer to understand the case better.

 Call